-Rewarding investors with dividend returns and the potential for capital gains, it’s easy to see the appeal of stocks.
-Here’s a guide to get you started on your stock-picking journey.
+Rewarding investors with dividend returns and the potential for capital gains, it’s easy to see the appeal of stocks and shares.
+Here’s a complete guide to get you started on your stock-picking journey.

 Robo-advisors and cryptocurrencies have been the investment classes dominating our conversations over the past year.

-Robo-advisors continue to expand their offerings, targeting different investment objectives investors have.
-Cryptocurrencies have been volatile (as usual), but also constantly breaching new highs, most notably rocketing to more than US$60,000 per Bitcoin in April 2021, but also plunging to US$30,000 in May 2021 — yes, that’s just a month apart.
+Cryptocurrencies have been volatile (as usual), but also constantly reaching new highs, most notably rocketing to more than US$60,000 per Bitcoin in April 2021, but also plunging to US$30,000 in May 2021 — yes, that’s just a month apart.

-But that’s not to say that stocks have completely taken a backseat.
-The Nasdaq Composite had its best year yet in 2020, gaining close to 44% thanks to the tech stocks.
-The S&P500 also reached record highs in 2020, rising 16.3% for the year.
+However, that’s not to say that stocks have completely taken a backseat.
+The Nasdaq Composite had its best year yet in 2020, gaining close to 44% thanks to tech stocks like Apple and AMD.
+The S&P 500 also reached record highs in 2020, rising 16.3% for the year.

 To help you open your account (quite literally), here’s a guide with all the stepping stones in place.

-As a retail investor, you can purchase the shares of companies listed on the stock exchange.
-Investing in shares of companies you believe in is one way to ride on the company’s growth over the coming years.
-It can reap handsome returns, be it in terms of capital gains or dividend yield.
+As a retail investor, you can purchase the shares of companies listed on almost any stock exchange.
+Investing in shares of companies you believe in is one way to ride on the firm’s growth in the coming years.
+It can reap handsome returns, be it in terms of capital gains or dividends.

 Excited at the thought of owning a Tesla car one day?
 Buy Tesla shares (which are far more affordable in quantitative terms than an actual car).